 Measuring relative humidity for the conservation of historical buildings and their collections assist conservators, conservation officers and property managers with reducing the biological activity, and acceleration of chemical deterioration processes.

-Hanwell Pro’s data loggers and radio transmitters are well established within the Heritage sector for assisting with managing these issues.
+Hanwell Pro’s USB and wireless data loggers are well established within the Heritage sector for assisting with managing these issues.
 The ML4106 and ML4114 radio transmitters provide users with accurate tools to wirelessly monitor temperature and humidity levels together.

 Also, by overlaying external and internal temperature and humidity sensor readings (using the ML4109) users can see the relations between the two and determine whether the HVAC systems working as they should and therefore addressing necessary maintenance long before humidity damage occurs.

 Works of art, furnishings, and photographs

 Our LUX sensor monitors light and UV in historical buildings to prevent damage to valuable collections caused by fading.
 In order to reduce and eliminate these issues the first step would be to monitor the light levels in areas where damage must be kept to a minimum.

 Our ML4000LUX/UV series USB and wireless data loggers can record both light and/or UV levels within an area, helping conservators, conservation officers, and property managers to ensure the correct levels of light are being monitored and maintained.
 Measurements taken include the amount of visible light (LUX) the proportion of UV present (µW/lumen) and the UV power (mW/M2).

 Organic materials such as paper, leather, woods, and textiles